Sales Operations: The Ultimate Guide to Making it a Success

 What are the Common Pitfalls to Avoid

-- Losing sight of the day-to-day – For many sales ops pros, the thought of spending even more time with the sales reps may be a step too far, but it is necessary.
+For many sales ops pros, the thought of spending even more time with the sales reps may be a step too far, but it is necessary.
 Working more closely with sales opens the door to join up more strategically to achieve business goals.

-- Field overload – On the surface it may seem wise to have lots of fields on forms and report.
+On the surface it may seem wise to have lots of fields on forms and report.
 The more information the better right?
 Not always.
 Especially if some will never get filled in or have no benefit to the business.
 So why hang on to them?
 Delete and save your energy.

-- Saying ‘no’ to change – Change needs to be embraced.
+Change needs to be embraced.
 Especially if that change comes in the shape of new tools and technologies that help automate processes and increase efficiencies.

 Core Functions of a Sales Operations Team

 Sales continues to evolve.
 What once was an art form based on charisma, intuition and instinct is slowly becoming a science.
-Something that can be objectively measured, analysed and replicated.
+Something that can be objectively measured, analyzed and replicated.
 As this evolution unfolds, the role of sales operations expands, alongside new strategic and tactical activities becoming integrated into the function.

 For simplicity, sales operations’ activities can be categorized into the following groups: